 As in the past, the DEERS website can have problems or crash on a moment’s notice.
 This is beyond our control and we have no way knowing when it’s going to happen or when it’s going to be fixed.
 We will do everything within our power to notify you in advance and to update all available media (voicemail, website, et cetera) as soon as possible.

 SEPTEMBER 2020: COVID-19 Guidance for DoD ID Cards can be found at https://www.cac.mil/Coronavirus/.

-Any card due to expire since 01 January 2020 has automatically been given an extended expiration date of 30 September 2020 as long as the cardholder’s eligibility status remains unchanged.
-All CAC holders will need to extend the certificates on their cards by following the directions found at the link below:
+Teslin/USID (red, tan, green or blue) cards due to expire since 01 January 2020 have automatically been given an extended expiration date of 30 June 2021 as long as the cardholder’s eligibility status remains unchanged.
+All previously extended CACs will expire on 30 September 2020.

 If you are turning 65 years old and are picking up MEDICARE Parts A & B, please call our office to discuss the matter with an ID Card Office employee prior to coming in for your new military ID card.

 The mission of the Carlisle Barracks DEERS/ID Card Office is to provide enrollment assistance for the Defense Enrollment Eligibility Reporting System (DEERS) and issue Common Access Cards (CACs) and other United States Uniformed Services Identification Cards to authorized Soldiers, Family Members, Retirees, 100% Disabled Veterans, and Civilian & Contractor employees within the established laws, rules, and regulations using the Real-Time Automated Identification System (RAPIDS) website.